-Schaeffler to reorganise UK business – closes to sites
+Schaeffler to reorganise UK business – closes two sites

 © Schaeffler General | November 07, 2018

-Schaeffler to reorganise UK business – closes to sites
+Schaeffler to reorganise UK business – closes two sites

 Automotive and industrial supplier Schaeffler is reorganising its UK business activities.
 The company says that it will retain a “meaningful presence” in the UK but will reduce its overall footprint and relocate some of its UK production.